| Starting

 you are in early position with a lot of opponents behind you,

-you have very little information. :-(
+you have very little information. :-( But when you are

 in late position you already know what most of the other players